 Contemporary super-hero guises are too numerous to mention.
 For the purpose of classifying them, Batman and Spider-man disguised their face with masks to protect their secret identities.
 The cowl caped crusader's alter-ego is a multi-millionaire for Wayne Enterprises.
 Originally, the web-crawler's alter-ego had a job snapping photos for the Daily Bugle and acted like a nerd.
 Early westerns started a craze for super-heroes, "The Lone Ranger and Tonto," and "The Mark of Zorro."

 Metal "masks of shame" covered a woman's face if she was accused of witchcraft in Western Europe.
-Accused witches were not subjected to wear masks of shame in actual Salem Witch trials, but the torture device was used in episode 1, season 1, "The Vow" of "Salem", a television drama, airing on WGN, that starred Janet Montgomery.
+Accused witches were not subjected to wear masks of shame in actual Salem Witch trials, but the torture device was used in episode 1, season 1, "The Vow," premiere episode of "Salem", a television drama that aired on WGN, starring Janet Montgomery.

 Many hero masks were inspired by mythology.
 Pagan deity masks are numerous in all religious cultures.
 Christianity, in general, avoided mask personifications.
 Early Christians considered it inappropriate and sinful to masquerade as Christ and wild animals.

 Greek theater originated from Greek mythology, primarily Dionysus, son of Zeus, and vine god.
 Wine effected people's personality differently, it caused crazy behavior or imbued a merry festive attitude.
 Tragedy was based on insanity, and comedy exuded cheerfulness.

 5th century Greek actors were forbidden to show their natural facial expressions.
 Cheap materials constructed stylized masks: linen, cork, and thin pliable wood, a significant reason masks didn't survive through the ages.